estiba-27/webstack-portfolio-project-todo-app/README.md

 # ALX - Webstack - Portfolio Project

-A simple to-do application that allows users to create and delete tasks
+A simple to-do application that allows users to create and delete tasks by team ETTA